kenmgrimm/archimedes/docs/features/neo4j_pipeline_enhancements.md

 ## Steps
-- adjust test_extraction.rb to either process all input directories or a single directory
-- Fix extraction of Lists
+[X] - adjust test_extraction.rb to either process all input directories or a single directory [X] - Fix extraction of Lists
-- fix extraction of relationships between people
+[X] - fix extraction of relationships between people
 - adjust test_import.rb to either process all input directories or a single directory
 - Possibly make Items into Possessions / Belongings / Assets
-- create new project(s) for minimal gem extractions (neo4j, openai, )
+- create new project(s) for minimal gem extractions (neo4j, openai, ), or find some way to keep things small and focused